Generated Components

 Generated Managers

-Generated managers provide stable App access to infrastructure resources selected for the project.
+Generated managers provide stable App access to infrastructure resources selected for the Project.
+Each example below exists only when its owning component is enabled.

 Examples: